joakimandal/Partygame/README.md

 * Touchpad.
 The touchpad simulates a laptop touchpad, sending touch drags to the server.
 * Accelerometer.
 The accelerometer sends continous input about how you hold your phone.

+What is this game written in?

+The game is written in java, using the framework Libgdx.
+The framework Kryonet is used for networking.